lightmeterio/ControlCenter/README.md

 ### Install using Docker

 Docker images are generated for each release and are published in the Lightmeter [registry on Gitlab](https://gitlab.com/lightmeter/controlcenter/container_registry).
-You need to specify which version to pull, as the `latest` tag is not yet used.
+You can use the `latest` tag if desired.
+For usage see [Docker image](#docker-image).

 ### Build from source code